Lesson 1.4: Disambiguating Parses

 Explicit priority and associativity declarations

-Previously we have only considered the case where all of the productions which you wish to express a priority or associativity relation over are co-located in the same block of productions.
+Previously we have only considered the case where all the productions which you wish to express a priority or associativity relation over are co-located in the same block of productions.
 However, in practice this is not always feasible or desirable, especially as a definition grows in size across multiple modules.
+As a result, K provides a second way of declaring priority and associativity relations.

 and which

-will express the exact same grammar as lesson-04-b.k
+expresses the exact same grammar as lesson-04-b.k

 kmodule LESSON-04-D syntax Boolean ::= "true" [group(literal)] | "false" [group(literal)] | "(" Boolean ")" [group(atom), bracket] | "!"
 Boolean [group(not), function] | Boolean "&&" Boolean [group(and), function] | Boolean "^" Boolean [group(xor), function] | Boolean "||" Boolean [group(or), function] syntax priority literal atom > not > and > xor > or syntax left and syntax left xor syntax left or endmodule